Direct Deposit Payments Made in Error

 The reversal process depends on the type of payment that was issued.
 Vendor/travel reversals and payroll/annuity reversals have different procedures and timelines.
 The National Automated Clearing House Association (NACHA) establishes the rules, deadlines and criteria for a reversal:

-- The paying agency must provide its payees with notification of a reversal no later than the reversal settlement date.
-This notification is not asking for the payee’s permission to reverse the erroneous payment.
-When payees sign the Direct Deposit Authorization form (74-176) or the paying agency’s authorization form or self-service portal, their signature attests to their understanding that the Comptroller will reverse any payments made in error on behalf of the paying agency.
+This is a notification, not a request for the payee’s permission to reverse the erroneous payment.
+When payees sign the Direct Deposit Authorization form (74-176) or the paying agency’s authorization form or electronic authorization, their signature confirms their understanding that the Comptroller will reverse any payments made in error on behalf of the paying agency.

 Agency Restriction

-- The paying agency should determine the exact settlement date of the payment(s) in question before contacting the payee’s RDFI to confirm receipt.
+• The paying agency should determine the exact settlement date of the payment(s) in question before contacting the payee’s RDFI to confirm receipt.
+DDEP displays the settlement date for each payment.

 Successful Reversals